underlines/awesome-ml/llm-tools.md

 -   [LlamaIndex](https://github.com/jerryjliu/llama_index) provides a central interface to connect your LLM's with external data
 -   [Llama-lab](https://github.com/run-llama/llama-lab) home of llama_agi and auto_llama using LlamaIndex
 -   [PrivateGPT](https://github.com/imartinez/privateGPT) a standalone question-answering system using LangChain, GPT4All, LlamaCpp and embeddings models to enable offline querying of documents
--   [Spyglass](https://github.com/spyglass-search/spyglass) integrates Alpaca with a self-hosted personal search app to create a personal assistant for data analysis and summarization and Q&A
+-   [Spyglass](https://github.com/spyglass-search/spyglass) tests an Alpaca integration for a self-hosted personal search app.
+Select the llama-rama feature branch.
+[Discussion on reddit](https://www.reddit.com/r/LocalLLaMA/comments/13key7p/a_little_demo_integration_the_alpaca_model_w_my/)

 ### Model Agnostic
 -   [Paper QA](https://github.com/whitead/paper-qa) LLM Chain for answering questions from documents with citations, using OpenAI Embeddings or local llama.cpp, langchain and FAISS Vector DB